 Most of us are confused to choose one destination in Rajasthan for holidays out of so many best choices.
 This regal state offers everything for travelers exactly what they are looking for.
-If you choose Rajasthan to spend your family holidays or honeymoon, Jaipur is a great destination which has a lot to offer.
+If you choose Rajasthan to spend your family holidays or honeymoon, Tourist Attractions In Jaipur is a great destination that has a lot to offer.

 Hawa Mahal – A honey-comb shaped architecture with 953 windows

 A prominent attraction in this capital city, Hawa Mahal impresses tourists with its amazing architecture.
 Also known as ‘the Wind Palace’, or the ‘palace of the Breeze’, it is a five-story structure built by Maharaja Sawai Pratap Singh in 1798.
 The unique design of the windows is the prime feature of this architectural marvel.

 It has 953 small windows called jharokhas which made attractive with intricate latticework.
 Besides, the beautiful lattice of the windows of Hawa Mahal provides a clear view of the streets and the outside world to the royal women who lived inside.
 At the same time, it restricted the view of the inside for the outsiders.
 Cool breeze stays inside this palace always irrespective of the season of the year.

 Amber Fort and Palace - A masterpiece of the Rajputana architecture

 Amber Fort and Palace is another hot tourist destination in the desert capital of Jaipur.
 Overlooking the lovely Maota Lake, this majestic fort nestled atop a hill provides captivating views of the city.
 This monument was once the home of the Rajput rulers until the city of Jaipur was built.